cherianyit/AdventuresInOlumal/Quests.md

 - Look in her living quarters for a ledger or journal
 - Nasty business involving people that weren't guilty as she is quick to act
 - Reported that Malcolm is staying away so we can't use that
-### Olephant's gemstones
-- In exchange for a crystal ball (crystal of containment) I must get the following
-	- Either 1 diamond worth 300 gold or 400 gold worth of any other gemstones

 ## Personal Quests